arkadiusjonczek/clean-architecture-go/README.md

 ### Implementation

-The project-structure is based on http://github.com/golang-standards/project-layout
+The golang project-structure is based on http://github.com/golang-standards/project-layout

-All code, except the `cmd` entrypoints, is "hidden" inside the `internal` directory.
+All code, except the `cmd` entrypoint, is "hidden" inside the `internal` directory.

 Using a domain-driven design approach, the domains are separated inside the `domain` directory.

-The "Entities" and "Use Cases" layers are combined inside the `business` directory.
+The high-level layers "Entities" and "Use Cases" are combined inside the `business` directory.

-The following layers "Adapters" and "Drivers" are separated.
+The low-level layers "Adapters" and "Drivers" are separated.

+#### Entities

+The entities are stored inside this layer.

+Also, there are Factory classes to create new entities and Repository classes to retrieve entities from the data layer and save entities into the data layer.

+#### Use Cases

+The use cases are stored inside this layer.

+Every Use Case has a separate class which improves the readability and understandability.

+Also, there are additional Service classes containing more business logic.

+And for the output, there are some "Data Transfer Object" (DTO) classes.

 #### Adapters

+The interface adapters are stored inside this layer.

-The implemented adapters are a full REST API and a web adapters only for the show basket use case.
+The implemented adapters are a full REST API and a web adapters, but only for the "Show Basket" use case.

 #### Drivers

+The drivers are stored inside this layer.

-The implemented drivers are inmemory drivers, but for the basket there is also a MongoDB driver.
+The implemented drivers are an in-memory driver, but for the basket there is also a MongoDB driver.

 ## Start application